christiananagnostou/knip-html-reporter/README.md

 ### IDE Integration

-Click the ⚡ button next to any issue to:
+Click the arrow button next to any issue to:

 - Open the file in VS Code
 - Jump to the exact line and column